KrishnaVyshak/Bird-Script/BIRDSCRIPT.md

  copies and that both that copyright notice and this permission notice appear in supporting documentation, and that the names of the copyright holders not be used in advertising or publicity pertaining to distribution of the software without specific, written prior permission.

-While CWI is the initial source for this software, a modified version is made available by the Corporation for National Research Initiatives (CNRI) at the Internet address ftp://ftp.python.org. ```